honradokarl/Quiz-Image-Upload/README.md

 Steps:
 1. clone the repo.
-2. componser install and npm install.
+2. composer install and npm install.
 3. import database in the database folder.

 Enjoy!